 It takes about 40 minutes by train from Haneda Airport and about 40 minutes by limousine bus.
 From Tokyo Station, it takes 15 - 20 minutes by JR Chuo Line or Tokyo Metro Marunouchi Line.

+Perhaps two of the most famous place names in Japan, you’re probably wondering which one is the best for a night out when in Tokyo?
+Don’t worry we’ve got you covered!
 In addition to Shinjuku, nightlife can be enjoyed clubbing and bar hopping in Roppongi, Ginza, Shibuya and other places in Tokyo.
 Also, different nightlife activities can be enjoyed in Asakusa and Akihabara.
 As for nightlife in Tokyo, we introduce it in the Tokyo Nightlife Guide so please check it out when you go plan a Tokyo trip.

 Shinjuku Nightlife Map